github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 The collaborator APIs now support organization-owned repositories:

 - The [Add user as a collaborator][add-collab] API works for organization-owned repositories.
-We've even added a `permission` parameter to it (currently valid for organization-owned repositories only), so that you can specify what level of access the collaborator should have on the repository.
+We've also added a `permission` parameter to it (currently valid for organization-owned repositories only), so that you can specify what level of access the collaborator should have on the repository.
 - In the [List collaborators][list-collabs] API, the response includes a `permissions` attribute, so that you can tell what permissions each collaborator has on your organization's repositories.

 ## Preview period